 Alexis Patterson Williams, Ph.D., joined the School of Education in July 2015 as an Assistant Professor in science education.
 She is currently a CAMPOS Faculty Scholar and is excited to work with her cohort to develop a research center that focuses on increasing the participation of women of color in STEM related fields.

-Dr. Nancy Tseng is a Lecturer/Supervisor of Teacher Education in the School of Education.
+Dr. Nancy Tseng is an Associate Professor of Teaching in Education in the School of Education.
 She began her career in education as a public elementary school teacher.
 Her research interests focus on the development of productive student-teacher relationships in elementary classrooms, identifying instructional practices that support mathematics learning and teaching, and pre-and in-service teacher education.
 Dr. Tseng received a BA in psychology, elementary teaching credential, and MA from the University of California, Davis.
 She has a Ph.D.